laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 [eks-quickstart-app-dev]: https://github.com/weaveworks/eks-quickstart-app-dev

-XXX: link to  site/content/usage/experimental/01-gitops.md for a description of all the flags and options

 So after all this preface, what happens when we run the command?
 `eksctl` will check out the base-config (here we use a copy of the GitOps example config) in an empty sub-directory (`cluster-config`)